FLOSSBoxIN/FeedMe/doc/en/patches_1.x.md

 - Now you can switch display language between system default and English.
 - Optimize left and right margins on article page for some device.
 - Now volume buttons show next/prev page, not next/prev article.
-- Click link in article will open browser directly, long click to show more options.
+- Tap link in article will open browser directly, long press to show more options.
 - Now subscription and sync manager in one page, and you can set sync detail there.
 - Accessibility improvements on article page.
 - Bug fixed: Force close when sync.